Fund for the Public Interest

-The Fund for the Public Interest is a 501(c)(4) non-profit organization that runs the public fundraising and canvassing operations for politically liberal nonprofit organizations that advocate for issues such as environmental protection, consumer safeguards and public health in the United States.
+The Fund for the Public Interest (formerly Fund for Public Interest Research) is a 501(c)(4) non-profit organization that runs the public fundraising and canvassing operations for politically liberal nonprofit organizations that advocate for issues such as environmental protection, consumer safeguards and public health in the United States.
 FFPI was set up in 1982 as the fundraising arm of the Public Interest Research Group (PIRGs).
 The Fund has faced lawsuits and complaints over its labor practices.

-Name

-The Fund for the Public Interest was established as the Fund for Public Interest Research.
-It changed its name to the Fund for the Public Interest in 2008, but it is generally referred to as "the Fund".

 Operations

 The Fund runs canvass offices, as well as other citizen engagement activities such as educating voters about issues, building the membership bases for grassroots groups, supporting grassroots advocacy (such as petition drives or letter-writing drives), and fundraising.
 Local directors hire canvassers to raise money for the Fund's partners and support its other campaign activities including media relations and coalition building.
 The Fund has canvassed for groups including the Sierra Club, the Human Rights Campaign, Environment America, and Fair Share.

 The Fund operates street canvasses and door canvasses.
 Street canvasses send staff to stand in pedestrian traffic areas and solicit passersby to support a campaign.
 Door canvasses may send canvassers to neighborhoods throughout the metropolitan area where the office is located, or engage in "camping canvasses" in which canvassers drive to areas much farther from the office, camp for several nights and canvass during the day.

 In 2019-2020, the last year before the pandemic, the Fund employed 5,263 people nationwide to knock on doors and make calls, raising $20 million.
 Canvassers are paid and often are college students working a summer job.
 The average employment of a canvasser lasts about two weeks, according to a 2003-2004 study.
 The same study noted that, of the canvassers who participated in the study in 2003 and were interviewed again in 2004, the average employment was roughly three months.